 Most founders tell themselves they’ll “take time off” and figure it out later.

-But most founders haven’t taken six consecutive days off in years, let alone six months of unstructured time.
+But if you have not taken six consecutive days off in years, six months of unstructured freedom may not feel like rest.
+It may feel like disorientation.

-The earlier you understand where the exit may destabilize you, the more optionality you retain.
-Waiting until after the transaction narrows choices and increases reactivity.
+The earlier you understand where the exit may destabilize you, the more optionality you keep.
+Waiting until after the transaction narrows your choices and increases reactivity.

-After completing the assessment, you’ll receive a personalized snapshot showing:
+After completing the Exit Readiness Assessment, you’ll receive a personalized readiness snapshot showing:

-What deserves attention before the exit defines your next chapter by default
+• What to consider before the exit defines your next chapter by default

 Start building your post-exit legacy today.
 Schedule your complimentary troubleshooting session and we’ll help you uncover your N.E.X.T. with confidence.